 Kylie is a fellow Australian FIRE blogger and lives in the beautiful Adelaide Hills with her husband and two sons.
 Like many others in the community, Kylie didn’t find out about Financial Independence until she was in her 30s.

 She and her husband have been trying to make up for lost time over the last couple of years by saving and investing as much as they could.
-When Kylie started looking for alternatives to the standard path to Financial Independence, she stumbled upon Flamingo FI.
+When Kylie eventually wanted to slow down a bit she started looking for alternatives to the standard path to Financial Independence.
+That’s when she stumbled upon Flamingo FI.

-It is so good to see that others in the community are also making changes to their FIRE plans and pursuing alternative approaches to slow down and claim their freedom back sooner.
+It is so good to see that others in the community are also making changes to their FI plans, pursuing alternative strategies, taking a slower approach and claiming their freedom back sooner.

 Flamingo FI has changed my family’s life for the better and it is the reason we were able to semi-retire in 2020.

 I started this blog to share our strategy and motivate others to consider it as an option as well.
 So naturally, I was very excited to hear all about Kylie’s decision to pursue Flamingo FI and the reasons behind it.